caltechlibrary/sidewall/README.md

 ### Data mappings

-Sidewall defines object classes such as `Researcher`, `Publication`, and a few others to represent the different types of records returned as the results of a Dimensions search query.
+Sidewall defines object classes such as `Researcher`, `Publication`, and a few others to represent the different types of entities returned as the results of a Dimensions search query.
+Sidewall's objects attempt to smooth over some of the confusing aspects of the data representations in Dimensions by providing single objects that consolidate different fields and facets of the same underlying "thing".
+Further, the fields of an object sometimes are not available from a given query Dimensions performed by the user but _may_ be available if a _different_ kind of query is performed; Sidewall uses this knowledge in some cases to expand object field values automatically and behind the scenes as needed.

+The following data classes are defined by Sidewall at this time; note that this is not all the types of data that Dimensions provides today, but future work may improve Sidewall's coverage.

+* `Person`, with subclasses `Authors` and `Researchers`
+* `Organization`
+* `Publication`
+* `Journal`

 **_Person_**